Age isn’t the limiting factor; it’s all about attitude.

 This is not a new pet peeve of mine, and I’ve talked about it before.
 A common reaction is, “You just wait until you’re older, buddy!”

-As I write this, I’m closing in on my 65th birthday.
+As I update this, I’m closing in on my 66th birthday.
 Many people who tell me they’re “too old” are younger than I am.

 Short of severe physical or mental disability, I expect to be doing what I’m doing, or something similar, until the day I die.
 I hope that’s many, many years from now.
 I’m having too much fun.